antonlevashov/capstone_project/capstone_proposal_template_2.md

 27/09/2017

 ## Proposal
 I'll use the following chalenge for the capstone project : Cdiscount’s Image Classification Challenge on Kaggle (https://www.kaggle.com/c/cdiscount-image-classification-challenge).
 I hope this project will help me understand better all details about different CNNs and learn from the wonderful community on Kaggle, how to use and tune the neural networks.
-What works and what dosen't.
+In this chalenge data set is huge, to train a model I'll need to precisly tune it because it will takes many hours just to run one epoch on 30-40GB GPU cluster.

 Here is the brief description:
 In this challenge you will be building a model that automatically classifies the products based on their images.
 As a quick tour of Cdiscount.com's website can confirm, one product can have one or several images.
 The data set Cdiscount.com is making available is unique and characterized by superlative numbers in several ways: